Finding a Cure for HIV

 Research also suggests that the earlier a person receives HIV treatment, the smaller the size of their reservoirs may be.
 Early treatment may also prevent reservoirs from forming in some areas of the body.
 It is important to keep the reservoir size small because people with larger reservoirs experience greater and more persistent immune activation.

 Keeping the immune system constantly activated or "turned on" can lead to fatigue and chronic inflammation.
-Chronic inflammation in people living with HIV is thought to be responsible for several conditions usually seen at older ages in people not living with HIV, including heart disease, bone loss, kidney disease, and certain non-AIDS-related cancers.
+Chronic inflammation in people living with HIV is thought to be responsible for seeing several conditions in people living with HIV that are usually seen at older ages in people not living with HIV, including heart disease, bone loss, kidney disease, and certain non-AIDS-related cancers.

 Because some current cure strategies aim to knock out HIV reservoirs, these strategies may work better in people who start HIV treatment very early and have fewer or smaller reservoirs that need to be eliminated.